googleapis/api-linter/docs/rules/0131/request-name-field.md

   - /0131/request-name-field
 ---

-# Get methods: Name field type
+# Get methods: Name field

 This rule enforces that all `Get` standard methods have a `string name` field in the request message, as mandated in [AIP-131][].